mateeuslinno/find_offset/README.md

 # find_offset
-find offsets for Jailbreak process
+This script helps found offsets base for Jailbreak.